brytonh/brytonh.github.io/_posts/2021-01-26-Seamless-MPLS.md

 ### Some remarks before we get started..
 * I'm in no way saying Seamless MPLS is the "way to go" or popular, in fact maybe the opposite <a href="https://blog.ipspace.net/2020/08/worth-reading-seamless-suffering.html" target="_blank">*cough* </a>
 * Label stacking for MPLS transport paths isn't new, reference LDP over RSVP
-* I have wanted to lab Seamless MPLS more extensively for a while, not because it's difficult, but because I like seeing the boundary label stacks in action.
-Outside of your labs possibly you don't see a ton of hierarchical LSPs in the real world, but maybe you will sometime.

 ---